 for weight $\varphi$ that explodes at appropriate rate along ``collision hyperplanes'' $x^i=x^j$.
-There is one critical drawback of the result thus obtained: it is valid under the condition $\nu<\frac{C}{N}$, i.e.\,the assumption on $\nu$ degenerates quickly as the number of particles $N$ goes to infinity; an ultimate result on $p(t,x,y)$ should not involve degeneracies like that.
-This, however, can be at least partially explained and remedied by noting that \eqref{frac1} underexploits the regularity of the interaction kernel in \eqref{ks}, i.e.\,we can actually apply the fractional Hardy inequality
+In dimensions $d \geq 3$ we will improve this upper bound: replace $t^{-N}$ with Gaussian factor and make weight $\varphi$ time dependent in order to recover the delta-function at time $t=0$ (Theorem \ref{thm2}).
+See also our comment regarding the lower heat kernel bound after Theorem \ref{thm2}.
+That said, in dimension $d=2$, if we only use \eqref{frac1}, then we arrive at the upper heat kernel bound valid under the condition $\nu<\frac{C}{N}$, i.e.\,the assumption on $\nu$ degenerates quickly as the number of particles $N$ goes to infinity.
+In fact, \eqref{frac1} underexploits the regularity of the interaction kernel in \eqref{ks}, i.e.\,we can actually apply the fractional Hardy inequality